-The 2020 academic school year was very different from what anyone could have anticipated.
+The 2021 academic school year was very different from what anyone could have anticipated, even after the experiences of the previous year.
 There have been challenges, new experiences, and a redefining of the word homework.
 This year has provided more than ever, the opportunity for parents, students, and teachers to collaborate and communicate as we navigated remote learning and lockdowns together.
 Staff appreciated the support from our parents and treasured the opportunities for mentoring students and the additional phone calls and conversations with families.
+Our teachers along with the help of support staff, endured long hours creating engaging content, supporting the learners not only with educational pursuit but also the social and emotional needs of our Middle School students.
+Our Northside Wellbeing team provided invaluable support and encouragement for students, family and staff.

-This year our students experienced learning in many new ways.
+This year our students once again experienced learning in many new ways, building on the skills and understandings previously gained.
 They have embraced change and learned a great deal of resilience as they dealt with day to day events, to adapt and make use of whatever resources they found available at home during remote learning.
 Their use of technology to access and support their education increased, and for some, they were able to provide help and guidance to their teachers as we all embarked on this new journey of learning.
 Amid the pandemic, our students have discovered more about themselves, their preference for working environments, what they valued, and what they needed.
-We have recognized the importance of connection and looked for new and different ways of meeting those needs.
-Our Northside community ended our 2020 school year strong and more resilient because of what we have experienced together.
+We have recognised the importance of connection and looked for new and different ways of meeting those needs.
+Our Northside community ended our 2021 school year a little weary but more resilient because of what we have experienced together.
 Our students have indeed continued to learn and grow, appreciating a better insight into who they are and what they can accomplish.

-Jo Westland Director of Learning - Middle School
+Jo Westland Director of Middle School Learning